G N' R Lies

-G N' R Lies (also known simply as Lies) is the second studio album by American hard rock band Guns N' Roses and was released on November 29, 1988, by Geffen Records.
+G N' R Lies (also known simply as Lies) is the second studio album by American hard rock band Guns N' Roses, released by Geffen Records on November 29, 1988.
 It is the band's shortest studio album, running at 33 and a half minutes.
-The album reached number two on the US Billboard 200, and according to the RIAA, the album has shipped over five million copies in the United States.
+The album reached number two on the US Billboard 200, and according to the RIAA, has shipped over five million copies in the United States.

-"Patience" was the only single released from Lies, and peaked at number four on the Billboard Hot 100.
-This is their last full album to feature drummer Steven Adler following his departure in 1990, shortly after the single "Civil War" was recorded, and featured on Use Your Illusion II (1991), as well as their last album to be recorded as five-piece band members.
+"Patience", the only single released from Lies, peaked at number four on the Billboard Hot 100 on June 3, 1989.
+This is the band's last full album to feature drummer Steven Adler following his departure in 1990, shortly after the single "Civil War" was recorded, and featured on Use Your Illusion II (1991), as well as their last album to be recorded as a five-piece band.

 Background and recording

 Live ?!*@ Like a Suicide

 The first four tracks consist of the previously released EP Live ?!*@ Like a Suicide.
 These four tracks were also included as bonus tracks on the 2018 reissue of Appetite for Destruction.